dennislee22/dennislee22.github.io/docs/cml/customimage.md

     ![](../../assets/images/cml/customimage4.png)

-8. Run the following Tensorflow code to detect the presence of GPU card.
+8. Run the following Tensorflow code to detect the presence of the GPU card.

     ![](../../assets/images/cml/customimage5.png)